A Brief Q/A On Satya- Prem- Karuna With Arun Dada

 As Arun dada walked a few steps he saw Babal bhai also did not wash his towel.
 Dada with a huge laughter said now I became his guru so I went and asked him, “Why didn't you wash your towel and added the same line saying, towel has to be washed with soap as we use it to clean our body.”
 Listening to Dada’s question, Babal bhai said, “Towel is for drying our body and not to clean it.
 If you think it is to clean, what is the point of taking a bath”:)

 Dada to give more clarity on different facets of truth added that both the perspectives were right.
+To give more clarity on different facets of truth, Dada emphasized that both the perspectives were right.
 Jugat dada said so because he saw my towel dirty.
-Babal bhai saw my body clean so he was also right too.
+Babal bhai saw my body clean so he was right too.
 It is just the way we see.
-Till date whenever dada washes his towel with soap he remembers Jugatram dada and all the times he washes it with water he remembers Babal bhai Mehta.
+Till date whenever dada washes his towel with soap he remembers Jugatram dada and every time he washes it with water he remembers Babal bhai Mehta.

 On prejudice: When I am biased, I tend to not listen to the other person.
 How do I lessen my prejudice/bias towards that person?